 - Activities: Enjoy the unique Thabal Chongba dance (moonlight dance).

-- Tip: There are no direct trains to Manipur, so we suggest you take a train to Guwahati and from there take a bus to Manipur.
+- Tip: There are no direct trains to Manipur, so we suggest you take a train to Guwahati and from there book a bus with RailYatri to Imphal.

 Manjal Kuli, Kerala

 The festival, which falls on the day after the full moon in early March, is celebrated by the Kudumbi community at 20 temples across the state for over four days.
 Unlike holi celebrations in North India, those in Kerala are solemn and centred solely on temple rites.
 The rituals vary between temples.
 In some of the Kudumbi temples of Ernakulam, an Areca nut tree is felled and carried to the shrine, symbolising Durga’s victory over the demons.
 On the second day of the celebrations, the Kudumbis get themselves sprayed with coloured water (containing turmeric) and dance to traditional Kerala percussion.

 About Manjal Kuli